mnagaso/specfem_training/README.md

 # specfem_training

 This github repository contains information for specfem's cheese training session 2021.
-In this file, we explain how to open the jupyter lab with the pyspecfem's docker image step by step.
+In this file, we explain how to open the jupyter lab with the pyspecfem's docker image.

 ## Install docker